 Kalihim bread started out as how most Filipino breads are made with, flour, butter, egg, salt, milk and yeast mixed and kneaded into a soft smooth dough.

 The bright red bread pudding is made of stale bread, eggs, milk, sugar, butter, vanilla, and bright red food coloring.
 Mixed and heated till it turns into a thick paste-like texture.
 Some bakeries make different kalihim bread fillings such as pineapple, buko pandan, and ube or sweetened purple yam.

 Spanish-Influenced Sweet Treat

-Today panaderias also include powdered milk, juices and coffees and even jams, butter, margarine, peanut butter, sardines, and savory spreads (palaman) or fillings for plain bread.
-If you happen to visit the Philippines, go to a panaderia and enjoy cheap, and typical Filipino breakfast or afternoon snack
+Today panaderias also include powdered milk, juices, coffees, and even jams, butter, margarine, peanut butter, sardines, and savory spreads (palaman) or fillings for plain bread.
+If you happen to visit the Philippines, go to a panaderia and enjoy a typical Filipino breakfast or afternoon snack.